fedfedmedved/quanttop-thesis/chapter1_2 related works.md

 Additionally two variants of t-SNE are added for comparison.
 One is part of the popular scikit-learn library [@scikit-learn] and is a Python implementation that only supports sequential execution.
 The other, Multicore t-SNE [@Ulyanov2016], is a parallel implementation, that can run on multiple CPU cores.
-The results listed in the table were achieved by using up to 4 CPU cores in parallel.
+The results listed in Table \ref{comparison_related_works} were achieved by using up to 4 CPU cores in parallel.
 The performance column consists of times that the algorithm took to embed the full MNIST data set.

 |Implementation|Technology|Frontend|Performance|